joshuaedo/stanq-template/README.md

    NEXT_PUBLIC_NINJAS_API_KEY=api_key_from_ninjas_api
    ```

-   Replace the placeholders with your actual Firebase and Google OAuth credentials.
+   Replace the placeholders with your actual Next Auth and Google OAuth credentials.

-1. Run the development server:
+ 3. Run the development server:

    ```bash
    npm run dev